nbicocchi/learn-microservices/modules/distributed-algorithms/slides/0 - Distributed algorithms.md

 The leader is responsible for **serializing operations**, **managing shared resources**, and **orchestrating tasks across worker nodes**.
 * **Safety:** Ensures that **at most one leader exists at any time**, preventing split-brain scenarios.
 * **Liveness:** Guarantees that if the current leader fails, the system **eventually elects a new leader**, maintaining continuous operation.

-### **Bully Algorithm**

-Based on the concept of **"brute force"** tied to a unique Node ID.
-The node with the highest ID always wins.

-* **Mechanism:**
-  * When a node detects the leader is offline, it sends an "Election" message to all nodes with a **higher ID** than its own.
-  * If it receives a response from a higher-ID node, it stands down.
-  * If no response is received, it proclaims itself the leader and sends a "Victory" message to all other nodes.

-* **Strengths:** Very fast if high-ID nodes are stable and reliable.
-* **Weaknesses:** Generates high network traffic ($O(n^2)$ messages) and suffers if the highest-ID node "flaps" (constantly crashes and restarts).

-### **Ring Algorithm**

-Based on a **logical circle structure**.
-Each node is aware only of its immediate successor.

-* **Mechanism:**
-  * When a node detects a leader failure, it creates an "Election" message containing its own ID and sends it to its neighbor.
-  * Each node receiving the message adds its ID to the list and passes it forward.
-  * Once the message returns to the initiator (completing the full circle), the node identifies the highest ID in the list as the winner.
-  * A second round of messages is sent to inform the entire ring of the new leader.

-* **Strengths:** More organized and predictable; prevents network "flooding."
-* **Weaknesses:** Slower performance (requires a full cycle) and vulnerable if another node in the ring fails during the election process.

 ### Real Software